wporg-support/wporg-topic-op/README.md

 # WordPress.org Topic Original Poster

+## This project has been deprecated

+As for February 13th 2021 (2021-02-13), this project has been archived.
+The functionality this userscript provided has been built into the bbPress forums of WordPress.org at this time.

 ## About the project

 This is a userscript, used with TamperMonkey or GreaseMonkey, to highlight the user that created the currently viewed support topic on WordPress.org